About the Author

 Helping students to identify and label their emotions has become a strong part of curriculum in many schools for years now, and the inclusion of social emotional learning has benefited students tremendously.

-There are so many areas to consider when thinking about emotional regulation for students on the spectrum.
+There are so many areas to consider when thinking about emotional regulation for Autistic students.
 It is possible that dysregulation happens due to sensory sensitivities like aversions to bright lights or to loud sounds, or interacting in a crowded classroom.
 Executive function or processing speed challenges like following instructions or verbalizing thoughts coherently can also be frustrating for students.
 Anxiety and/or other mental health conditions can be significant causes of dysregulation.
-Ultimately educators must identify the underlying causes for emotional dysregulation for each student and tailor strategies for their unique profile, but there are things educators can do to proactively make the class an environment easier for all students, whether or not they are on the spectrum.
+Ultimately educators must identify the underlying causes for emotional dysregulation for each student and tailor strategies for their unique profile, but there are things educators can do to proactively make the class an environment easier for all students, whether or not they are Autistic.

 First, it is important to create a calm and safe environment.
 Not just visually calm and physically safe, but also having a calm presence in the classroom and creating a safe space for students to share their experiences and their emotions.
 Part of creating this space is to help students build self-awareness.
 This awareness can come from frequent positive reinforcers and creating a common classroom language where students hear their teacher being supportive and encouraging.
 This increases the likelihood that students will model that behavior with their peers and perhaps even their families!
 This can help a student build a personal sense of self and understand what they are good at.
 At the same time, this can create a sense of trust where feedback about all emotions can be made and are valued without judgment.
 We can talk about the things that get us angry or things that make us feel disappointed in addition to what makes us happy or excited.